hdShang/arxiv-daily/docs/cs-CV/2025-12-22/papers/251219190v1-pedestrian-an-egocentric-vision-dataset-for-obstacle-detection-on-pa.md

 ---
 layout: default
-title: PEDESTRIAN: An Egocentric Vision Dataset for Obstacle Detection on Pavements
+title: "PEDESTRIAN: An Egocentric Vision Dataset for Obstacle Detection on Pavements"
 ---

 # PEDESTRIAN: An Egocentric Vision Dataset for Obstacle Detection on Pavements